ZipCPU/qspiflash/README.md

 ## License

-These three cores, together with their supporting infrasstructure, have been released under the [LGPL license](doc/lgpl-3.0.pdf).
+These three cores, together with their supporting infrastructure, have been released under the [LGPL license](doc/lgpl-3.0.pdf).
 You are welcome to use these cores under that license.